What is Cutlery

 6. Fork with extra-long Tines

-This type of forks is used for eating Noodles and Pasta dishes.
+This type of fork is used for eating Noodles and Pasta dishes.

-Selection Criteria for Cutlery Items in F&B Services
+Selection Criteria for Cutlery Items in F&B Service

-- Types of Metal: The type of metals needed for a service operation depends on the profile of the restaurant and the capital available.
-Silver and plated silver are expensive, suitable for high-class dining operations that cater to elite customers but maintaining this type of cutlery is very expensive and consumes more labor for polishing.
+1. Types of Metal: The type of metals needed for a service operation depends on the profile of the restaurant and the capital available.
+Silver and plated silver are expensive and suitable for high-class dining operations that cater to elite customers but maintaining this type of cutlery is very expensive and consumes more labor for polishing.

-- Quantity: Seating capacity rate of seat turnover washing method storage facility.
+3. Quantity: Seating capacity rate of seat turnover washing method storage facility.
 Well-cleaned and polished cutleries that are required during service are stored in the compartmental drawers of sideboards.
-The order of storage of different types of Cutleries are from right to left, the most frequently used ones are to the right and least to the left.
+The order of storage of different types of Cutleries is from right to left, the most frequently used ones are to the right and least to the left.

 Though different types of service equipment may be procured for dishes and drinks offered for sale, using multipurpose equipment not only serves money but also reduces storage space and maintenance costs.